vtmattedi/ConsoleAdventureReact/README.md

 ![widthwarning](/Assets/responsive.gif)
 ## Game Development
 This repository is for the development of the website only, not for the game development itself.
 However it obviously need to keep up with the game  but I want them to be as much detached as possible from each other.
-To acomplish this, I'm using git submodules and a little Python [script](/src/copyGame.py) to automatically update the game from its repository
+To accomplish this, I'm using git submodules and a little Python [script](/src/copyGame.py) to automatically update the game from its repository.

 ## Future of the projects
 There is two stages in the near future: